HAECHI-LABS/vvisp/CONFIGURATION.md

 - `MNEMONIC`: The mnemonic key of an account to make transaction. ***REQUIRED***
 - `PRIV_INDEX`: The index of private key generated from MNEMONIC.
 Default is 0.
 - `GAS_PRICE`: The gas price to pay for transactions Default is 10Gwei and unit is wei.
 - `SOLC_VERSION`: The version of solc compiler version you want to use and it needs network communication.
-You can keep it empty to use local compiler in haechi-cli.
+You can keep it empty to use local compiler in vvisp.
 - `SOLC_OPTIMIZATION`: If you don't want to optimize compile, set this false.
 Default is true.

 ### Example